-If everybody’s gone surfing, it may be because of this hip new Orange County beach resort and how easy they make it to Hang Ten on the Surf City beachfront!
+If everybody’s gone surfing, it may be because the hip Hyatt Regency Huntington Beach makes it easy to Hang Ten on the Surf City beachfront.

 In order for guests to benefit from this, the Hyatt’s Adventure Program has initiated an exclusive partnership with “Toes on the Nose,” a local surf school, to provide instruction and outdoor adventure activities to families and kids from 8+.
 Instructors have extensive experience as lifeguards, surfers and trainers, and they begin each lesson with safety instructions; boards and suits are provided with the lessons.
 Of course, the beach is available for the more usual pursuits of swimming, beach volleyball, bike-riding, rollerblading, kite-flying, relaxing and sand-castle building.

 Huntington Beach Pier, the local icon, was originally built in 1904, and has undergone several reconstruction projects due to damage from storms, earthquakes and hurricanes.
 At its present length of 1,853 feet, it Ruby’s Diner , located at the end of the Pier.